bluehands/Funicular-Switch/README.md

 - Focus on the 'happy path', but collect all error information.
 - Be more explicit in what our methods return.
 - Avoid deep nesting.
-- Avoid null checks, use Result or Option instead.
+- Avoid null checks and eventual properties (properties only relevaent for a certain state of an object), use Result or Option instead.
 - Comfortably write async code pipelines.
 - Wrap third party library exceptions / return values into results at the code level were we really understand what is happening.